 2. Establish Your Top 3-5 Goals and Order Them in Priority

-It’s important to know why you’re building a website in the first place.
+It’s important to know why you’re creating a website in the first place.
 Having a website strategy that includes clearly defined goals is key to setting yourself up for success.
 Are you trying to increase leads or sales for your products?
 Which products are most important?
 Are you trying to increase your search engine optimization (SEO)?
 Are you trying to convert a higher percentage of visitors to your site to leads?
-Taking time to think about these questions can help you have purpose when building your website strategy.
+Taking time to think about these questions can help you have purpose when developing your website strategy.

 3. Determine Your Branding Strategy

 Establishing your brand identity is a critical step in connecting with your target audience and positioning your business effectively in the market.
 The word “brand” to a lot of people means, logo.
 It goes much further than that.
 In my recent post, I highlighted 6 components of a brand strategy: